Lydian and Locrian: Dreamy vs. Unsettling Scales

 The Role of Tritone in Both Modes

-Interestingly, both Lydian and Locrian feature the tritone (augmented 4th / diminished 5th) prominently — but with completely different effects:
+Both Lydian and Locrian feature the tritone (augmented 4th / diminished 5th) prominently, but with completely different effects:

 - In Lydian, the #4 creates an upward floating sensation because it’s a non-root note

-- In Locrian, the ♭5 creates downward instability because it destabilises the root chord itself
+- In Locrian, the ♭5 creates downward instability because it destabilizes the root chord itself

 Practical Takeaways